BEDigitalSolutions/Code-First-Fabric/docs/troubleshooting.md

 ## Build Expired

 Message says build expired.
-Download latest release and replace `cff.exe`.
+The installed executable was built with an expiration date.
+Download the latest release and replace `cff.exe`.

 ## Pull History Location